 A. Staff will wear masks except when eating, swimming, and when socially distanced outside.
 Children will be required to wear masks during pick up and drop off and during transition times when inside the building but not in their classroom.
 During classroom time, we will work to provide appropriate social distancing.
 Our mask policy is subject to change based on evolving community conditions.
 Consistent with already established protocols, children will wash their hands throughout the day, use hand sanitizer, and work to maintain distance whenever possible.
 JEA staff will be sanitizing the facility throughout the day and be using foggers in the rooms daily.

-A. It is believed that every school and every teacher may have differing schedules - It is impossible to determine a specific schedule until closer to the start of school on August 19th.
-Drop off will be at 8am and the day will end at 5:30pm.
+A. Drop off will be at 8am and the day will end at 5:30pm.
 We are planning that during “typical” school hours of 8-2pm, students will participate in virtual classes or quiet individualized work including (but not limited to) Chatham County School Portal learning tools, puzzles, and reading.
 We recognize this looks different for children in grades K-2 than it does for grades 3-6 and will make adjustments as needed.
 In addition to virtual learning, we will take time for lunch, outside exercise, brain breaks, snack, and more.
 We understand the need for balance and our schedules will reflect that.

 After 2pm, students will participate in our more typical afterschool programming including swimming, playground, arts and crafts, cooking, sports, and more.